Google Python Style Guide for Drake

 3.8.4 Classes

 Classes should have a docstring below the class definition describing the class.
-If your class has public attributes, they should may be documented here in an Attributes section and follow the same formatting as a function’s Args section.
+Public attributes, excluding properties, should may be documented here in an Attributes section and follow the same formatting as a function’s Args section.

 Attributes are not always documented for classes.